正常

 }Embedded Applicability: Medium

-- Comparison categories (strong/weak/partial) are conceptually abstract; teams need shared understanding
+- Comparison categories (strong/weak/partial) are abstract concepts; teams need a unified understanding.

 Compiler Support